Our infection prevention team

 To protect our patients, visitors and staff we have implemented a zero tolerance approach to Health Care Associated Infections.

 - Our key role is to monitor healthcare associated infection, we educate our staff, and raise awareness of infection control with our patients, visitors and the public, ensure policies are up to date and based on the best evidence; we undertake audits; and manage outbreaks.
-The team consists of a consultant microbiologist, a lead infection prevention nurse and four infection prevention nurses.
+The team consists of a consultant microbiologist, a lead infection prevention nurse and five infection prevention nurses.
 The team is represented at the Trust Board by the Director of Nursing.

 - Our staff actively promote the ‘Clean your hands’ campaign as an important way of controlling infection.